davidkern1/perl-final-project-david-kern/Readme.md

 <a name="testing"></a>
 ## Testing
-To test the functionality of the modules, the functions have been checked for correctness. to start the tests, the following commands are required:
+To test the functionality of the modules, the functions have been checked for correctness.
+To start the tests, the following commands are required:
 ```
 perl tests/getQuestions_and_Answers.t
 perl tests/inexact_matching.t